uschpc/webportal-netlify-gatsby/src/user-guides/software/matlab.md

 ### The MATLAB GUI

-Use of the MATLAB GUI is possible but **not recommended** as it requires X11 forwarding, which has poor performance.
+Use of the MATLAB GUI is possible but **not recommended**, as it requires X11 forwarding, which has poor performance.
 Instead, we recommend that users develop MATLAB scripts on their local computer and transfer them and any other input files to Discovery for command line use.

 ### Running MATLAB interactively